adobe/helix-home/hackathons/1-slc.md

 8. @kgera
 9. ~~@gipaul~~

 The Helix Hackathon (just like the rest of Project Helix) is an Open Development project.
-If you are interested and can make it to Utah, you are welcome to join.
+If you are interested and can make it to Utah, you are welcome to join.please

 Interested in attending?
 Just edit this file, add your name, and make a Pull Request.